Sebmolendijk/mcas-labs/module04/module04.md

 ### Simulate the malicious activity

-1. In your Windows 10 lab VM, open Office 365 web mail by going to https://outlook.office.com and enter Adele Vance credentials.
+1. In your Windows 10 lab VM, open Office 365 web mail by going to https://outlook.office.com and enter Amy Albers credentials.
 This authentication will come from an Azure IP address, where your client is hosted.

-2. On your host PC, go to https://outlook.office.com and authenticate again as Adele Vance.
+2. On your host PC, go to https://outlook.office.com and authenticate again as Amy Albers.

 ### Investigate